These healthy after school snacks aren’t just nutritious but are fun and educational. In our house, we like to call them snacktivities!

 What You Need: Food coloring, white plate, clear containers, Greek yogurt, and popsicle sticks.

 How To Set Up This Snacktivity: Just take Greek yogurt (pro tip: it’s also a good source of protein and calcium) and put it into three little clear containers.
 Next, add food coloring to each container.
 You want to create the three primary colors: red, blue, and yellow.

 Learning Outcome: To introduce primary and secondary colors for ages Pre-K through first grade.

 STEM Vegetable Building

-If you have a child that struggles to eat vegetables or a picky eater, exposing them to these foods in a fun way can help.
-In this snactivity, there’s no pressure to eat the food.
-Instead, they are just having fun.
-And when the pressure is off, your child is more likely to be accepting of the new food.
-Although they may not jump in and eat it right away, every exposure is one step closer to accepting (and eventually eating) a new food.
+If you have a child that struggles to eat vegetables or a picky eater, this snacktivity is a great way of exposing them to these foods.
+There’s no pressure to eat the food.
+Instead, they are just having fun!
+And when the pressure is off, your child is more likely to accept the new food.

-What You Need: Celery and carrot sticks, pretzel, and a “glue” (nut butter or hummus)
+What You Need: Celery and carrot sticks, pretzels, and a “glue” (nut butter or hummus)

 Edible Solar System

 This edible Solar System was a huge hit with my kids because they could use different sizes and colors to create a realistic solar system that they could eat.
 As we built the edible Solar System, we discussed the colors of the planets, the sizes, and the distance from the sun.